kdeldycke/awesome-billing/README.md

 * [Which has a higher conversion rate: A single long ecommerce checkout form or a multi-step one?](https://capitalandgrowth.org/questions/2055/which-has-a-higher-conversion-rate-a-single-long-e.html) - Focus first on other things in the cart, like easing anxiety and second-guessing by adding reassurance (trust marks, testimonials) near the credit card and completion steps, as well as some guarantee language that you may have used earlier in the product exploration process.

+## KPIs

+* [Analyzing Churn Rates, Free Trials, and Other Metrics](https://jlongster.com/analyizing-profit-metrics) - `I didn't know anything about how to determine pricing or structure plans.
+My background is software development — finding insights in the mixture of churn rates, free trials, and all these other metrics seemed like magic.`

 ## UX/UI

 * [Apple Subscriptions HIG](https://developer.apple.com/design/human-interface-guidelines/subscriptions/overview/) - Guide and recommendation on how to make [auto-renewable subscriptions](https://developer.apple.com/app-store/subscriptions/) user-friendly.